joosmith/Witdatascience/README.md

 ## Selection of Data

-The dataset used in this project is sourced from /kaggle/input/sleep-efficiency/Sleep_Efficiency.csv.
+The dataset used in this project is sourced from Kaggle.
 The dataset includes information on sleep-related factors such as age, gender, sleep duration, sleep efficiency, REM sleep percentage, and more.

 ## Methods
 Tools: